 If you receive SSI, you may also be entitled to Social Security benefits although they are not the same.
 When you sign up for SSI, you are essentially signing up for both.
 The SSA will determine your eligibility and how much you are entitled to, based on your income, living arrangements, married status and other factors but not on your work history like Social Security benefits.
 Your SSDI benefits are set as if you reached full retirement age, when you reach full retirement age it becomes a retirement benefit.

 Depending on the annual Cost-of-Living Adjustment (COLA) the maximum federal benefit changes yearly.
 In 2021 the federal SSI benefit rate is $794 for an individual and $1,191 for a couple.
 The monthly benefit in 2022 could rise dramatically with a historically high COLA projected.

-The average SSDI benefit for a disabled-worker is about $1,236 a month according to the Center on Budget and Policy Priorities.
-The majority of beneficiaries receive modest payments, 90 percent get less than $2,000 a month.
+The average SSDI benefit for a disabled-worker is about $1,358.30 a month according to the Social Security Administration at the end of 2021.
+The majority of beneficiaries receive modest payments, 85 percent get less than $2,000 a month as of December 2021.